hacrom/documentation/docs/index.md

 To upload the documentation to the git repository please following command, but be aware that changes might be immediately visible.

-* `mkdocs deploy` - Uploads build documentation sites to gh-pages branch
+* `mkdocs gh-deploy` - Uploads build documentation sites to gh-pages branch

 ## Project layout